AStcherbinine/omegapy/docs/data_importation.md

 ## Reading the binaries

-Similarly to the `readomega.pro` IDL routine of the *SOFT 10*, OMEGA-Py read the binary *.QUB* & *.NAV* files that can be downloaded from the ESA PSA to generate level 1B data with reflectance spectra.
+Similarly to the `readomega.pro` IDL routine of the *SOFT 10*, OMEGA-Py read the level 1B binary *.QUB* & *.NAV* files that can be downloaded from the ESA [PSA](https://archives.esac.esa.int/psa/#!Table%20View/OMEGA=instrument) to generate level 2A data with reflectance spectra.

 !!! warning "Attention"